Journalist Woodward tangles with White House over spending cuts

 News of the exchange drew instant reaction from Washington insiders on Twitter, much of poking fun at the war of words.

-“My amateur advice: stop cooperating with Woodward in the first place,” wrote Neera Tanden, the president of the liberal-leaning Center for American Progress think-tank and a former Obama campaign adviser.
+“My amateur advice: stop cooperating with Woodward in the first place,” wrote Neera Tanden, the president of the liberal-leaning Center for American Progress think tank and a former Obama campaign advisor.

 “Hey, guess what?
 All of you will talk to Woodward for his next book, too,” wrote Tony Fratto of Hamilton Place Strategies and a former White House official under President George W. Bush.